-- As the shift toward hybrid mobile applications becomes more dominant in the enterprise, client JavaScript code can be leveraged on the server. - Node's rich ecosystem has almost every underlying driver or connector to enterprise data sources such as RDBMS, Files, NoSQL, etc. that would be of interest to mobile clients. - JSON, the de-facto standard format for API data interchange, is a representation of native JavaScript objects, so of course Node handles it easily.
-If you need to support another format (for example, XML), there's probably a module for it.
+- As the shift toward hybrid mobile applications becomes more dominant in the enterprise, the re-use of code written in JavaScript on the client side can be leveraged on the server - Node's rich ecosystem has almost every underlying driver or connector to enterprise data sources such as RDBMS, Files, NoSQL, etc. that would be of interest to mobile clients - JSON, the de-facto standard format for API data interchange, is a representation of native JavaScript objects, so of course Node handles it easily.
+If it happens that you need to support another format (XML e.g.), there's probably a module for it.